The Link Between Processed Foods and Cancer

-New research published last Wednesday, in international peer reviewed medical journal The BMJ, has found a strong correlation between consumption of ultra-processed foods and increased risk of cancer.
+Emerging research has resurfaced from the international peer-reviewed medical journal, The BMJ, and has found a strong correlation between the consumption of ultra-processed foods and the increased risk of cancer.
 Previous studies have found links between ultra-processed foods and their contribution to increasing the risk of cardiometabolic disorders, such as obesity and hypertension.
-This is the first study to specifically focus on the link between level of food processing and cancer risk - but it echoes concerns that many in the health and nutrition community have been vocal on for years.
+This was one of the first studies to specifically focus on the link between the level of food processing and cancer risk - but it echoes concerns that many in the health and nutrition community have been vocal on for years.

 This large study found a 10% increase in the proportion of ultra-processed foods in the diet was associated with an increase of more than 12% in the risk of overall cancer and 11% in the risk of breast cancer.
 The study involved 104,980 participants aged at least 18 years from a French cohort.

 From 2009 to 2017 dietary intakes were collected using repeated 24-hour dietary records, tracking participants’ consumption of 3300 different food items.
-The results indicated ultra-processed fats, sauces, sugary products and drinks were associated with an increased risk of overall cancer, and ultra-processed sugary products were associated with risk of breast cancer.
+The results indicated ultra-processed fats, sauces, sugary products, and drinks were associated with an increased risk of overall cancer, and ultra-processed sugary products were associated with the risk of breast cancer.

 Worrying Increase In Ultra-Processed Food Consumption

-Increasingly over the past decades, diets in many countries have shifted towards a dramatic increase in consumption of ultra-processed foods.
-The shift to a higher consumption of these food products can be largely put down to being conceived as safe, convenient, tasty, and affordable.
+Increasingly over the past decades, diets in many countries have shifted towards a dramatic increase in the consumption of ultra-processed foods.
+The shift to higher consumption of these food products can be largely put down to being conceived as safe, convenient, tasty, and affordable.

 Studies considering food consumption habits, including household food expense surveys and supermarket sales, have found ultra-processed food products contribute to between 25% and 50% of total daily energy intake.
 Americans are said to receive 61% of their calories from highly processed foods.